micmejia/bible-dump/NKJV/Nehemiah/Neh 13.md

 But during all this I was not in Jerusalem, for in the thirty-second year of Artaxerxes king of Babylon I had returned to the king.
 Then after certain days I obtained leave from the king,

 ###### 7
-and I came to Jerusalem and discovered the evil that Eliashib had done for Tobiah, in preparing a room for him in the courts of the [^a]house of God.
+and I came to Jerusalem and discovered the evil that Eliashib had done for Tobiah, in preparing a room for him in the courts of the house of God.

 ###### 8
 And it grieved me bitterly; therefore I threw all the household goods of Tobiah out of the room.